-LTHT is also a regional centre for a number of specialist services such as cancer and cardiac surgery, and the Trust is recognised as a national centre of excellence for specialist services such as paediatric and adult liver transplantation.
-The Trust has approximately 2,500 inpatient beds together with critical care and day case beds.
-In total, the trust employs over 14,000 staff across six sites, treating around a million patients a year with a budget of £789m.
+LTHT is also a regional centre for a number of specialist services such as cancer, emergency medicine, trauma care and cardiac surgery.
+The Trust is recognised as a national centre of excellence for specialist services such as paediatric and adult liver transplantation.
+LTHT has approximately 2,500 inpatient beds together with critical care and day case beds.
+In total LTHT employs over 18,500 staff across seven different hospital sites, treating around a million patients a year with a budget of just over £1 billion.

-Richard has a wealth of experience in the Health and Clinical Research sector leading various informatics delivery elements; business change, benefits management and information security projects.
+Richard has a wealth of experience in the Health and Care and Clinical Research sector leading various informatics delivery elements; business change, benefits management and information security projects.
 He has specialised in IT development, procurement and implementation across national and local health care arenas in the UK for more than 20 years.

 To see the daily ins and outs of this work follow: @R1chardatron on Twitter

 Follow the Leeds digital health and care journey through #LeedsDigitalWay and discover the clinical engagement legacy alive in Ireland through #eHealth4All